-The priests of the Society of Jesus, more commonly known as Jesuits, who developed the series of missions in what is now Argentina, Brazil, Bolivia, Uruguay and Paraguay had little notion that one day the ruins of their establishments, great or small, would be on the tourist circuit.
+The priests of the Society of Jesus, more commonly known as Jesuits, who developed the series of missions in South America in what is now Argentina, Brazil, Bolivia, Uruguay and Paraguay had little notion that one day the ruins of their establishments, great or small, would be on the tourist circuit.

-The first Jesuit Reducción in Paraguay is located in the city of San Ignacio de las Misiones, 226 Km from Asunción.
-The mission museum is representative of all the Jesuit reducciones with a detailed view of the missionary way of life.
+- The first Jesuit settlement in Paraguay is located in the city of San Ignacio de las Misiones, 226 km from Asunción.
+The mission museum offers a detailed view of the missionary way of life.

 - Jesús del Tavarangué (1685)

 - Named as a Patrimonio Universal de la Humanidad by UNESCO in 1993, and located in the Ciudad de Jesús, this mission is in a scenic area and is one of the most restored and visited Jesuit reducciónes.